check-spelling-sandbox/materialize/doc/user/content/sql/alter-cluster.md

 ALTER CLUSTER c1 SET (MANAGED);
 ```

-Materialize permits converting an unmanged cluster to a managed cluster if
+Materialize permits converting an unmanaged cluster to a managed cluster if
 the following conditions are met:

 * The cluster replica names are `r1`, `r2`, ..., `rN`.